FAQs about Nannie Helen Burroughs

 A. One theory is that most historians were male, and she fought sexism in every aspect of society.
 A second theory is that shortly after she passed in 1961, many important things happened to overshadow her accomplisments, such as Civil Rights Legislation and the assassinations of John F. Kennedy, Martin Luther King, Jr. and Malcolm X. A third reason may be the fact that she was known as a "truth-teller" who challenged society to make America a better place for our children, e.g., her "12 Things..." on the Documents Page.

-Q. What was her philosophy for the National Training School for Negro Women and Girls founded in 1909?
+Q. What was her philosophy of the National Training School for Women and Girls founded in 1909?

 A. She believed in the 3 R's and 3 B's, "Reading, Riting and Rithematic" and "Bible, Bath and Broom" signifying clean lives, clean bodies, and clean homes.
 Additionally, as a close friend of Booker T. Washington, Burroughs embraced his industrial educational philosophy.
 However, she established a Bi-Lateral education curriculm which included the views of W.E.B.
 Du Bois.

 Q. How was she so well-known throughout the country and world?

 A. In 1902, she traveled 32,350 miles in the United States doing the work of the newly created Baptist Women's Auxiliary, without compensation.
 In 1905, she was the keynote speaker at the First Baptist World Alliance Congress in Hyde Park, London.
 Negro women and girls from Africa and the Caribbean attended the school she founder in Northeast Washington, DC. in 1909.